NormanDunbar/SuperBASIC-Manual/sphinx/source/Appendix03.clean.rst

 Details about the emulator are on the Web at:

-http://www.emulnews.com/aer/articles/af (This link no lonegr works.
+http://www.emulnews.com/aer/articles/af (This link no longer works.
 NDunbar)

 The program loads the operating system from disk and basically simulates a JS ROM QL with a few additions in later versions.
 Although a public